DayneSorvisto/characteristic-function-library/README.md

 ## Why use algebra for data analysis?

 Representing real-world data on a computer using algebraic objects like polynomials has some interesting applications including a more elegant and rigorous way to analyze data.
+The ultimate goal is to represent all data analysis operations (the entire data analysis workflow) symbolically as algebraic operations that exist inside of some more abstract algebraic structure like a vector space or commutative ring.

 ## Basic Theory